peterjc/thapbi-pict/docs/examples/soil_nematodes/overview.rst

 Then we have our "Threshold" and the final column highlighted here is the "Read count" after applying our minimum abundance threshold - and now we only get reads from the NF1-18Sr2b samples.
-Most of the threshold values are the absolute threshold picked with ``-a 25`` while the larger thresholds are via ``-f 0.001``, meaning at least 0.1% of the reads for that primer pair.
+These are all 25 specified at the command line with ``-a 25`` in the script, and ``-f 0`` to disable the fractional abundance threshold.
+This was done to reduce the false negatives in the mock communities to be more in line with the original analysis.

 We can repeat this for the other three primer sets, and the same pattern is observed - strong signal only for the matching samples (with the blanks giving